 Visit any IT Solution Provider or Managed Service Provider (MSP) business and you’ll find engineers that love solving problems and helping people.

-As an engineer, when you solve a problem for a client you become the hero of the hour and receive gratitude from the client.
+As an engineer, when you solve a problem you become the hero of the hour and win the gratitude of the client.

 As a former engineer myself, I speak from experience when I say that it’s a great feeling to solve a problem and help somebody.
 It’s that feeling that motivates us, as engineers, to offer our assistance in helping solve problems for clients again, and again, and again.